 Although the English word homosexual was not coined until the late 1800s, thousands of years earlier—with or without any name for it—the ancient Greeks and Romans accepted that human nature included men who had sex with men.
 That men did violence to other men and created fear in the hearts of men were also well known and accepted as a basic realities of life in those long ago times.

-The image shown on the left was drawn in 1956 by George Quaintance (1902 – 1957) to honor how the ancients depicted masculine men with great respect and admiration.
+The image shown on was drawn in 1956 by George Quaintance (1902 – 1957) to honor how the ancients depicted masculine men with great respect and admiration.

 Today, it is tempting for us to think that human nature and behavior has changed significantly over time, especially due to advances in technology to make our lives more civilized.
 But, when it comes to sex and violence, it probably would be wise to ponder whether human nature has really changed all that much over hundreds of centuries.